RealNick321/RealNick321/README.md

   I'm a UC Berkeley grad switching from Finance to Coding, specifically Back-End Development.
 I'm getting a second Bachelors @ Oregon State University in CS w/ a Minor in Math.
 I'm really passionate about Formal Verification, ML for Math, and Automata!

-  I'm currently working on my personal website
+  :computer:I'm currently working on my personal website

-  I'm currently learning Data Structures & Algorithms
+  :open_book:I'm currently learning Data Structures & Algorithms

   ___________________________________________________________________________________________________________________________________________________________________________________